 Benefits of Working Out Your Upper Arm

-Besides giving you a horseshoe-shaped arm to flex, triceps training provides the following functional benefits:
+I enjoy working my triceps because besides giving you a horseshoe-shaped arm to flex, triceps training provides the following functional benefits:

 - Help in pressing lifts: Triceps are pushing muscles, and developing them can assist in pressing lifts, aiding the pecs and shoulders.